edigar/socialnets-api/README.md

 - [ ] Add [GORM](https://gorm.io) to the project
 - [ ] Improve tests
 - [ ] Add [Swagger](https://swagger.io) documentation
-- [ ] Implements UUID for users and posts Ids
+- [x] Implements UUID for user's Id
 - [ ] Register who liked a post, so that each user can only like each post once, in addition to having information on who liked each post.
     + [ ] Add likes table
     + [ ] Control who like or unlike a post.